Your Fort Collins brewery counts kegs in a spreadsheet and malt by eye, and the two never agree

 Exactly what you get

 Inventory that finally reconciles.
 Your keg fleet is tracked as assets that leave and return, your malt lots carry genealogy through to finished cans, and a recall is a query, not a day of tracing.
-It connects to your ERP, POS system, and accounting software so raw, work-in-process, and finished counts agree, and it feeds your business intelligence dashboards with real stock and yield numbers.
+It connects to your ERP, POS system, and accounting software so raw, work-in-process, and finished counts agree, and it feeds your business intelligence (BI) dashboards with real stock and yield numbers.

 How to choose a developer in Fort Collins